Monastery of San Clemente (Sevilla)

-Monastery of San Clemente (Monasterio de San Clemente) is a Cistercian monastery with the Bien de Interés Cultural designation in the Spanish city of Seville.
+Monastery of San Clemente (Real Monasterio de San Clemente) is a Cistercian monastery with the Bien de Interés Cultural designation in the Spanish city of Seville.
 Architecturally, it is a heterogeneous set of buildings, built in different times and styles, from the 16th to the 17th century.
+It is the burial place of Maria of Portugal, Queen of Castile.

+In 1992 the monastery was the location of an exhibition of historic silver as part of Seville's Expo '92 events.